ahmedreyan/lms/README.md

 ## Simple Meme web application.
 Users can input two numbers and click the "Calculate" button.

 ## Run
-To launch the application use:
+To launch the application use the following:
 `uvicorn main:app --reload`

 ## Usage